palaeoware/trevosim/docs/algorithmconcepts.rst

 .. figure:: _static/treeness.png
     :align: center

-TREvoSim ("simulated") trees have a similar mean, and spread, of normalised treeness values to that found in empirical data.
+TREvoSim ("simulated") trees have a similar median, and spread, of normalised treeness values to that found in empirical data.